swiftlang/swift-evolution/proposals/0117-non-public-subclassable-by-default.md

 - `public(subclassable) class` / `public(overridable) func`
 - `public(open) class` / `public(open) func`
 - `public(extensible) class`

+The `fragile` modifier in the Swift 4 resilience design is very similar to this, and will follow the precedent set by these keywords.

 ## Impact on existing code